Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 How to Design a Landscape

-Learn how to plan your dream backyard layout using Concepts.
+Plan your dream backyard layout using Concepts.

 A beautiful and functional landscape is an investment in your quality of life — and, in a recent study by NIH, your quantity of life.
 They found that people who surround themselves with greenness live longer, because they enjoy better mental health and are less subject to disease, obesity or stress.
 For both the short term and long term, it’s worth it to make your outdoor space a place of delight.